 To make sure we are good fit for you, please read the following criteria for becoming a new patient.

 - New patients need two initial visits.
-The first visit is for x-rays and an initial screening and costs $81.
+During the first visit we provide a free screening and take necessary x-rays which cost up to$81.
 The second visit is a comprehensive oral exam and costs $37.
-(Here’s why it’s worth it.)
+(Here’s a look at how much our patients can save.)